-, □ Even though our network of providers may change during the year, Medicare requires that ıt we furnish you with uninterrupted access to qualified doctors and specialists. □We will notify you that your provider is leaving our plan so that you have time to select a ne ew provider.
+ian you have contain rights and protections that are summarized below. □ Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. □We will notify you that your provider is leaving our plan so that you have time to select a new provider.